How to Restart Internet Information Services (IIS) on Exchange Server through PowerShell?

 • Save the file at the location recommended by Microsoft, which is C:\Scripts.

-• Open a PowerShell window as Administrator and run .\RestartIIS.ps1 to execute the command.
+• Open a PowerShell window as administrator and run the .\RestartIIS.ps1 script.

 • The script will run.
 For each server in your setup, it will reset the service using the IISRESET command and will then check the status of the service.